Probing missing physics from inspiralling compact binaries via time-frequency tracks: Introduction

+In this work, we develop a new consistency test by employing the time-frequency trajectory estimated using GR waveforms.
+We check whether the distribution of time-frequency pixel energies is consistent between the theoretical waveform and the observed signal.
+Instead of examining the pixels one-by-one, we sum the pixel energies along the estimated time-frequency trajectory and then perform the comparison.
+Since the true trajectory could follow a different curve, we slide our estimated trajectory up and down in frequency.
+For each small step, we sum the pixel energies along the corresponding time-frequency trajectory and then perform the comparison.
+Finally, we combine the comparison values over all small steps.
+This strategy allows us to collect any deviation from our theoretical waveform across the entire time-frequency spectrum.

+Our proposed consistency test is motivated by previous work that used the TFR of GW signals from compact binary mergers to identify higher–order multipoles during the inspiral phase~\cite{Roy:2019phx}.
+This approach has been extensively employed by the LIGO-Virgo-KAGRA (LVK) Collaboration to detect higher–multipole radiation in GW190412~\cite{LIGOScientific:2020stg} and later found strong evidence for such modes in GW190814~\cite{LIGOScientific:2020zkf}.
+That method was specifically developed for identifying higher–order modes, where one examines the signal power only along the higher–mode tracks.
+Instead, to construct our new consistency test, we extend this idea to the entire time–frequency spectrum, comparing the distribution of signal power between the theoretical waveform and the observed data.

-To demonstrate the efficiency of our method, we analyze a signal that contains the non-GR effects due to a massive graviton.
-After that, we conduct consistency tests on signals generated from numerical simulations of an eccentric binary, while the search template waveform assumes a quasi-circular orbit.
-Finally, we apply to real data from the GW190814 event~\cite{LIGOScientific:2020zkf}, which indicates the presence of higher multipole modes.
-Although this method is conceptually straightforward, it is sensitive to cumulative mismatches in the signal that arise from incorrect assumptions about the underlying gravitational theory.
+To demonstrate the performance of our method, we first consider a GW170608-like massive-graviton signal and compare it against our standard GR waveform that treats the graviton as massless.
+We then consider a numerical-relativity waveform from an eccentric binary, while the search template assumed to be a quasi-circular binary.
+Finally, we apply our method to real data from the GW190814 event to detect the presence of higher-order modes.

-A key advantage of this method is its independence from predefined models.
-It allows researchers to explore beyond-GR effects and potential waveform modeling uncertainties within GR frameworks.
-In contrast to traditional template-based or parametrized tests, our method directly probes the signal’s energy distribution in the time-frequency plane.
-This makes it particularly well-suited for situations where reliable theoretical waveforms are unavailable, offering a flexible and powerful tool for detecting deviations from GR and identifying missing physics in the inspiral phase of compact binary coalescences.
+As discussed earlier, existing consistency-test methods either search for coherent residual power across a detector network or compute overlaps between reconstructed signals and best-fit posterior waveforms obtained through Bayesian inference.
+These approaches become less sensitive for detecting deviations as the signal duration increases.
+Instead, our time-frequency-trajectory-based consistency test remains sensitive even for longer signals.